driscollis/python_quiz_mini_book/README.md

-# python_quiz_mini_book
+# The Python Quiz Mini Book

-The Python Quiz Mini Book is my introductory book of Python quizzes by Michael Driscoll
+The Python Quiz Mini Book is my introductory book of Python quizzes by Michael Driscoll.
+This book continas TEN quizzes and answers free!

 This repository contains the quiz code for the book.